-(g).
-Describe if you will use NOFO funds in units that do not meet all LHR/HH and WAP program requirements (i.e., using the flexibility described in this NOFO).
-If this is planned, provide an estimate of the number of units in this category that will receive interventions. (h).
-Provide an estimate of the total number of LHR/HH and WAP units that will receive coordinated assessments and interventions through your HHWCD program grant.
+(g) Describe if you will use NOFO funds in units that do not meet all HHP and WAP program requirements.
+If this is planned, provide an estimate of the number of units in this category that will receive interventions.

+(h) Provide an estimate of the total number of HHP and WAP units that will receive coordinated assessments and interventions through your HHWCD program grant.
 Applicants are encouraged to maximize the number of units that receive benefits through this grant funding.

-(i).
-Applicants that include a LHR/HH program and WAP that serve the same community and have not yet established a routine and consistent approach to inter-program coordination in service delivery will receive 3 points under this rating factor.
+(i) Applicants that include a HHP program and WAP that serve the same community and have not yet established a routine and consistent approach to inter-program coordination in service delivery will receive 3 points under this rating factor.
 Letters of commitment from the programs must be provided in the application.
 The letter from the OLHCHH grantee must include their grant number.
 The letter should describe any previous efforts at coordination between the programs (if any).

-(2).
-Recruiting households (2 points): For interventions conducted solely with funds awarded through this NOFO, describe your plans for identifying households with individuals in your target area, including communities of color and other historically underserved populations, who could most benefit from the home interventions and how you would recruit the household into the program.
+(2) Recruiting households (2 points): For interventions conducted solely with funds awarded through this NOFO, describe your plans for identifying households with individuals in your target area, including communities of color and other historically underserved populations, who could most benefit from the home interventions and how you would recruit the household into the program.
 For renters, you should discuss your approach for recruiting both the household and the property owner.
-Your plans should also include strategies on how to provide meaningful access for individuals with limited English proficiency.
+Your plans should also include strategies on how to provide meaningful access for individuals with limited English proficiency and persons with disabilities.

-(3).
-Assessing homes and developing scopes of work (3 points): Describe your process for assessing homes recruited by the LHR/HH program as being potential candidates for weatherization and vice versa for WAP recruitments.
+(3) Assessing homes and developing scopes of work (3 points): Describe your process for assessing homes recruited by the HHP program as being potential candidates for weatherization and vice versa for WAP recruitments.
 Describe your approach for conducting "healthy homes" assessments of homes to identify health and safety hazards/conditions (e.g., mold, excess moisture, conditions that make the home vulnerable to moisture intrusion, pests, dust reservoirs, poor indoor air quality, injury hazards, etc.).
-Explain how you will develop your intervention work plan based on the results of the home assessment.
-LHR/HH programs should describe how energy audits will be incorporated into the assessment process.
+Explain how you will develop your intervention work plan based on the results of the home assessment process.
 Rehab activities should incorporate low emission materials (e.g., low VOC paints and adhesives, flooring materials, etc.).
 Moisture-resistant construction materials should also be used where possible.

-(4).
-Describe your plan for contracting for structural interventions (3 points): Indicate how you will oversee the work and ensure that it is completed according to scope and timeline and is of acceptable quality.
+(4) Describe your plan for contracting for structural interventions (3 points): Indicate how you will oversee the work and ensure that it is completed according to scope and timeline and is of acceptable quality.

-(5).
-Referrals for other needs (2 points): Describe your plans to identify partners in the community to provide the recruited households access to needed services that are not covered by the primary program partners (e.g., medical, social services).
+(5) Referrals for other needs (2 points): Describe your plans to identify partners in the community to provide the recruited households access to needed services that are not covered by the primary program partners (e.g., medical, social services).

-(6).
-Evaluating the impact of home interventions (4 points): Grantees will be required to cooperate with the HUD OLHCHH in conducting an evaluation of your demonstration program with respect to the efficiency of cooperative models and additional improvements in indoor environmental quality and occupant benefits gained through the cooperative approach (e.g., reduction in energy costs, improved quality of life).
+(6) Evaluating the impact of home interventions (4 points): Grantees will be required to cooperate with the HUD OLHCHH in conducting an evaluation of your demonstration program with respect to the efficiency of cooperative models and additional improvements in indoor environmental quality and occupant benefits gained through the cooperative approach (e.g., reduction in energy costs, improved quality of life).
 If you will be evaluating additional aspects of your program, describe your plans for this.
 HUD's evaluation of your program will likely require the capture of data on items such as intervention costs, housing hazards, and post-intervention energy use.
 Describe your project team's capacity to accurately capture data and store these data in a secure manner (i.e., both paper and electronic records).
 If your project team has experience evaluating program activities, please provide a succinct description of these activities and their outcomes.